CMC Writing Excellence & Regulatory Strategy: Mastering Postapproval Changes for Drugs

 • Learning Objectives

-At the end of the 15-hour course attendees will:
+At the end of this course, attendees will:

-• • Learn how to translate complex scientific data into clear, concise, and regulator-focused narratives
+• Translate complex change data into clear, regulator-focused narratives

-• • Strengthen alignment between CMC data, control strategy, and regulatory messaging
+• Strengthen alignment between control strategy, comparability, and regulatory messaging

-• Build confidence in authoring and reviewing CMC sections that support efficient regulatory review
+• Build confidence in defending postapproval changes during regulatory review

 • Agenda